 The Animation may LOOK like Disney’s renowned style, but it’s missing the same top tier standards.
 I’m not saying it looks bad, because that would be unfairly harsh.
 It’s just that the animation is standard at best.
 Characters move with fluidity and have varied expressions, but they lack the intellectual pauses or humanistic details that makes Disney animation impressive.
 I’d say that the animation’s only praiseworthy aspect is it’s special effects; like fire, lava, fantastical plants, magic, etc.

 To Conclude, Quest for Camelot has always been one of my guilty pleasure films, but I’d say that a new viewing has made me appreciate what DOES work.
 If it distanced itself from Disney in a bid to find it’s own identity, and toned down the unnecessarily-intrusive comedy, then maybe it could have been a commercial success?
-And remembered more fondly by mainstream audiences?
-Because the more you try to make a film imitate a previous success, the more you clearly don’t understand how these hits required creative brainstorming.
+And perhaps be remembered more fondly by mainstream audiences?
+Because the more you try to make a film imitate a previous success, the more you clearly don’t understand that these hits came from original creative brainstorming.

 Posted on April 20, 2020, in Uncategorized.
 Bookmark the permalink.
 3 Comments.

 My favourite review of this film.
 Really like how you’re able to find the good aspects in what is generally considered an uninspired knockoff.
 I’ve yet to watch the film, but I’ll certainly give it a shot if I accidentally come across it.

 If I may ask, aside from this, Thumbelina, Anastasia and The Swan Princess, are there any other Disney knockoffs you’re aware of?